dropcore/dropcore/MODULES.md

 ## Structure

 Below is an example of how a module would be structure.
-You might also take a look at `BloodCore.Module.User` and the related class libraries.
+You might also take a look at `DropCore.Module.User` and the related class libraries.

-### BloodCore.Module.Example
+### DropCore.Module.Example

 **Type:** `Class Library`